ryasmi/rulr/src/valueRules/symbol/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isSymbol` to check the input is a symbol as shown in the example below.
+This function uses the `rulr.isSymbol` guard to check the input is a symbol as shown in the example below.
 It should only throw `rulr.InvalidSymbolError`.

 ```ts
 import * as rulr from 'rulr'